openforis/sepal-doc/docs/source/cli/ofgt.rst

     The values need to be in integer!

--   Load landuse.shp in QGIS and look at your attribute table.
+-   Load :code:`landuse.shp` in QGIS and look at your attribute table.
 You should now find the new column called newcol with it values.
 -   Take a look at the ID 7.
-The newcol value in landuse.shp is -9999.
+The newcol value in :code:`landuse.shp` is -9999.
 This is due to the fact that there was no value 7 in the first column of the lookup table.
 In that case the corresponding value is not present in the lookuptable, therefore the newcol value for that record becomes -9999.

 .. figure:: ../img/cli/ofgt/oft-addattr.png
     :width: 50%
     :alt: final shp attributes

-    Attribute table of landuse.shp containing the new column called newcol with values
+    Attribute table of :code:`landuse.shp` containing the new column called newcol with values

 How to change the data type in QGIS ?
 #####################################